-Leadership and management are two separate skills . . .
-Or talents that often need to made use of by the same person, but just because you can do one doesn’t mean that you’re both.
+However leadership and management are two separate skills . . .
+Or talents that often need to be made use of by the same person, but just because you can do one doesn’t mean that you’re both.
 I’ve seen too many examples that prove me right.

-To prove my point I think back to this time around about 2006.
+To prove my point I think back to a time around the end of 2006.

 I remember the first time that one of the senior management came up to me and said, “This year, we’re gonna put you in charge of a team of five people.
 You’ll have to ‘look after these guys’ but what we really want you to do is to make your guys the best crew you can, and that means you’re gonna have to lead them.”

-This was quickly followed up with a quick hint of what my job was really going to be.
+This was quickly followed up with a quick hint of what my job was really going to be, now that I wasn’t ‘New’ anymore.
 “You’re not going to have the rank—but you’re gonna have to make these guys, want to work for you.”